knowledgeboard/knowledgeboard.github.io/templates/blog.md

 Last gym session before Spain.
 Good back.
 This girl is really staring me down.
 Have to make a move xD FOR SCIENCE!

+### 2024-04-27 00:04

+HEYO!
+So it's friday, and tomorrow there is a big TRIP coming.
+I should be sleeping already...
+Around 4:30 at CERN and then airport!
+No laptot, but might try to take notes and transfer them later!

+Slow work today as we didn't have beam for most of it (booster problems).
+I did OCR on our webcam for apparently no reason as the cam is gonna move.
+It wasn't working that well either.

+🦆❤️ talked for a moment (birthday party of one of the guys).
+That Z. really wants some beef (always fucking glued on her...).
+I still believe in her good and smart mind not to fall for that.

+Good night and see you from Spain 🇪🇸 and Portugal 🇵🇹!!